Finland–Pakistan relations: Diplomatic missions

-For 2012-2022, Finland had a Roving Ambassador to South Asia who was also in charge of the Pakistan relations, with an emphasis on developing economic co-operation, with an office in Helsinki at the Ministry for Foreign Affairs of Finland.
+For 2012–2022, Finland had a Roving Ambassador to South Asia who was also in charge of the Pakistan relations, with an emphasis on developing economic co-operation, with an office in Helsinki at the Ministry for Foreign Affairs of Finland.

 Business cooperation

 The Finland Pakistan Business Council is an organisation established in 1985, registered in both Finland and Pakistan with the purpose of enhancing trade and business relationships between the two countries.
 Although historically bilateral trade has been rather moderate, more and more Finnish businesses are interested in the Pakistani market.
 A number of notable Finnish companies are present there.

 Finland Pakistan Business Summit is a set of B2B events held in Pakistan and Finland since 2014.
-The latest events took place in Islamabad, Lahore and Karachi in May 2025.
+The latest events took place in Islamabad, Lahore and Karachi in May 2025. and next one is held in October 2026.